-Apply for a Masters of Public Health in Biostatistics
+Apply for a Master of Public Health in Biostatistics

-Those applying for the Masters of Public Health Biostatistics program should complete the following:
+Those applying for the Master of Public Health Biostatistics program should complete the following:

 - official transcripts for all previous undergraduate and graduate work